 Our extended US IMPACT Food Policy model is a stochastic dynamic microsimulation model that simulates the life course of synthetic individuals in a ‘close-to-reality’ synthetic population under different policy scenarios.
 Compared to previous versions of the model, it allows for more detailed and flexible simulation of food policies in a competing risk framework, taking into account population heterogeneity and lag times between exposures and outcomes.

 Specifically, the model simulates first the life courses of synthetic individuals aged 30 to 84 under the ‘no intervention’ scenario and records their sodium consumption, systolic blood pressure (SBP), the first episode of coronary heart disease (CHD) and/or stroke, quality adjusted life years (QALYs), costs, and death from these or any other cause.
 Then it calculates the life courses of the same synthetic individuals under each of the three modelled sodium reformulation scenarios (optimistic, modest, and pessimistic) and records the differences in the aforementioned outcomes (Fig 1).
 Model data sources are outlined in Table 1.
 We further describe the model inputs, structure, key assumptions, and outputs below.
-Detailed description of the model, input sources and key assumptions are detailed in S1 Appendix (throughout the text and Table S1 and Table S4).
+Detailed description of the model, input sources and key assumptions are detailed in S1 Appendix (throughout the text and Table A and Table D).

 Fig 1.
 Simplified model structure.
 CHD, coronary heart disease; QALYs, quality adjusted life years.